Jay Wheals: Racing career

-He started racing in 1996, in the BRSCC Formula First Championship.
+Wheals started racing in 1996, in the BRSCC Formula First Championship.
 After racing in the 1997 Formula Vauxhall Championship, he switched to GT racing in the Marcos Mantis Challenge in 1999.
-In 2001 he raced a Proton Coupe in the Super Coupe Cup.
+In 2001, he raced a Proton Coupe in the Super Coupe Cup.
 This was followed in 2002 and 2003 with a drive in the Radical Biduro Championship.

 Wheals driving the Team Varta Honda Civic at Donington Park during the 2004 British Touring Car Championship season.

-In 2003 he stepped up to the BTCC, driving a part season in the final year of the Production Class in a Peugeot 306, finishing ninth in class.
-In 2004 he drove in the BTCC again, taking over from Richard Marsh for the final three rounds at Donington Park in a Honda Civic Type R for Team Varta/Quest.
+In 2003, Wheals stepped up to the BTCC, driving a part season in the final year of the Production Class in a Peugeot 306, finishing ninth in class.
+In 2004, he drove in the BTCC again, taking over from Richard Marsh for the final three rounds at Donington Park in a Honda Civic Type R for Team Varta/Quest.

-He went back to GT racing in 2005, in Britcar. he drove a Marcos LM600 for DJR Motorsport, and again in 2007.
+Wheals went back to GT racing in 2005, in Britcar.
+He drove a Marcos LM600 for DJR Motorsport, and again in 2007.